-Good building inspectors get down and dirty and perform a subfloor inspection, because you never know what you’ll find there, lurking in the darkness and the moisture.
+A good building inspector gets down and dirty and perform a subfloor inspection, because you never know what you’ll find there, lurking in the darkness and the moisture.
 A thorough subfloor inspection should be part of every comprehensive property inspection.

 Many older buildings have subfloor areas and these are required to be fully inspected.
 The subfloor area is a very important part of the inspection as it can reveal hidden underlying defects that can have a major adverse impact on a building.